Hawaii Alcohol and Drug Use Statistics

-This means if you currently have health insurance, then you have some sort of coverage for Hawaii drug rehabs and alcohol rehabs.
-Let’s look at all your insurance options:
+This means if you currently have health insurance, then you have some sort of coverage for Hawaii drug and alcohol rehab.

 Medicaid is a program funded by the state and federal governments, offering healthcare coverage to low-income families.
 Regarding substance use care, Medicaid will cover the basics, such as initial screenings, intervention assistance, inpatient and outpatient care, medically assisted detox, addiction treatment medications, mental health services.